miLibris/flask-rest-jsonapi/docs/tutorial.rst

 Tutorial
 ========

-In this tutorial we will cover a simple blog example with topic, post and author entites.
+In this tutorial, we will cover a simple blog example with topic, post and author entities.

 ..
 Note::
     I don't include imports on this tutorial for readability but you can see them in examples/full_example.py.

 ..
 Note::
-    All requests and responses are well formatted for a better readability.
+    All requests and responses are well formatted for better readability.

-Initialize flask application, Api and database
+Initialize flask application, API and database
 ----------------------------------------------

 .. code:: python